Foveolar cell

 Foveolar cells or surface mucous cells are mucus-producing cells which cover the inside of the stomach, protecting it from the corrosive nature of gastric acid.
-These cells line the gastric mucosa (mucous neck cells are found in the necks of the gastric pits).
+These cells line the gastric mucosa and the gastric pits.
+Mucous neck cells are found in the necks of the gastric glands.
 The mucus-secreting cells of the stomach can be distinguished histologically from the intestinal goblet cells, another type of mucus-secreting cell.

 Structure

 The gastric mucosa that lines the inner wall of the stomach has a set of microscopic features called gastric glands which, depending on the location within the stomach, secrete different substances into the lumen of the organ.
 The openings of these glands into the stomach are called gastric pits which foveolar cells line in order to provide a protective alkaline secretion against the corrosive gastric acid.

 Microanatomy

-Foveolar cells line the surface of the stomach, the gastric pits, and the top part of gastric glands: the neck.
+Foveolar cells line the surface of the stomach and the gastric pits.
 They constitute a simple columnar epithelium, as they form a single layer of cells and are taller than their width.
-Depending on their location, foveolar cells can be divided in two groups: surface mucous cells, which line the surface and the gastric pits; and mucous neck cells, which are a part of the neck of gastric glands along parietal cells.
+Other mucus-secreting cells are the mucous neck cells in the necks of the gastric glands.

 Surface mucous cells have large quantities of mucin granules in their apical (top) surface and project short microvilli into the lumen of the stomach.
 Mucins are large glycoproteins that give the mucus its gel-like properties.
 As mucins are lost during routine histology preparation, they stain pale, but if preserved correctly the cells stain strongly with special techniques like PAS or toluidine blue, the last representing the anionic nature of foveolar cell secretions.
 Below the mucin granules, surface mucous cells have a Golgi apparatus, the nucleus, and small amounts of rough endoplasmic reticulum.
-Mucous neck cells are located within gastric glands, interspersed between parietal cells.
+Mucous neck cells are located within gastric glands.
 These are shorter than their surface counterpart and contain lesser quantities of mucin granules in their apical surface.